 There are markets and then there is the Cairo Friday Market.
 Popularly known as the Souq al Goma, this sprawling commercial jumble takes place under a highway flyover (El Tonsi Bridge) and despite what the name suggests, is just not held on Fridays.
-A massive fusion of animal market, flea market, junk market, antiques market, and textile market, it is believed that you can find anything and everything at the Souq al Goma.
+A massive fusion of animal market, flea market, junk market, antique market, and textile market, it is believed that you can find anything and everything at the Souq al Goma.
 The market begins at the crack of dawn and by 10 AM, turns into a crushing sea of people.
 The teeming mass of Cairo have not residents flock to the market and shop, bargain, sell, and barter nearly every possible thing under the sun.
-From dogs, birds, fishes, snakes, to antiques, used clothes, machinery spare parts, bicycles, food, hand woven carpets, shoes, and total junk, everything is for sale at Souq al Goma.
+From dogs, birds, fishes, snakes, to antiques, used clothes, machinery spare parts, bicycles, food, hand-woven carpets, shoes, and total junk, everything is for sale at Souq al Goma.

 Bursting the expat bubble in Cairo

 Imagine this to be the Egyptian version of the famous Chatuchak Market of Thailand, except that it is bigger, grittier, photogenic, and more shocking.
 Tarek, Akash, and I visited the Friday Market on our first week in Cairo and it was an eye opening experience.
 We came face to face with the reality of the living standard of the majority of Cairo‘s millions of people and it was a tough slap on our expat lives.
-Living an expat life entails being securely tucked away in a luxury bubble and most of the times, you experience only the glitzy side of that country.
-Even though, you see the civic hardships in your daily life, this security bubble makes you kind of blinded towards them.
+Living an expat life entails being securely tucked away in a luxury bubble and most of the time, you experience only the glitzy side of that country.
+Even though you see the civic hardships in your daily life, this security bubble makes you kind of blinded towards them.
 You stop noticing the hassles of the common man, accept the struggles and it becomes a part of the landscape of the country of your living.
-Escaping to your bubble becomes as easy as dismissing the heat by turning on the airconditioning.
-We, too were comfortably living in our Zamalek island bubble, when a visit to the Friday Market brought us crashing down to reality.
+Escaping to your bubble becomes as easy as dismissing the heat by turning on the air conditioning.
+We too were comfortably living in our Zamalek island bubble, when a visit to the Friday Market brought us crashing down to reality.